Evolution of Quasi-Periodic Eruptions in the post-TDE Accretion Disk Perturbed by an Orbiting Star

 \subsection{Modeling of the light curves}

-We created an asymmetric Gaussian-like light curve profile, so that the ratio of the decline/rise time is $\approx 1.3$, as estimated in Appendix \ref{apendixa} for a particular QPE (although similar values were estimated for eRO-QPE2 and GSN 069).
+We created an asymmetric Gaussian-like light curve profile, so that the ratio of the decline and rise time is $\approx 1.3$, as estimated in Appendix \ref{apendixa} for a particular QPE (although we note that similar values were estimated for eRO-QPE2 and GSN 069).
 The analytical equation of the profile follows from \citet{barlow2004asymmetric}.
 The value of $L_\text{char}$ follows from Eq.~\eqref{Lqpe}.